kiba/Writings/fac/chp20_survival.md

 "What happens after that?"
 Jarl inquired.

 "Then they'll get to our wall.
 The turrets keep firing until they either run out or is destroyed.
 The turrets are mostly gatling guns, so their firepower is really great, but they'll run through ammo really fast.
-If the grimms are smart, they'll target the train routes rather than the bastions.
+If the grimm are smart, they'll target the train routes rather than the bastions.
 So we'll have to retreat to the last bastion before that happens."

 "All personnels are to disembark for the train," the PA system announced.
 "This is not a drill.
 All personnels..."